ativarovsky/blog2/_posts/2020-05-30-pthalates.md

   select(-c(INDHHINC, INDHHIN2, INDFMINC, INDFMIN2))
 {% endhighlight %}

 Finally, we will add variables for creatinine-adjusted phthalate concentrations.
 There is, however, a units mismatch we'll need to deal with.
 Creatinine is measured in mg/dL and all phthalate biomarkers are measured in ng/mL.
-Creatinine adjusted measures are reported here (and often in literature) in units of $\mu$g phthalate/g creatinine.
+Creatinine adjusted measures are reported here (and often in literature) in units of \\(\mu\\)g phthalate/g creatinine.
 To get to these final units, we multiply the phthalate concentration by 100 and divide by creatinine [^1].
 Adjusted values are denoted with a `_c`.

 {% highlight r %}